Shubhk7/TypingSpeedTest-program-Crossplatform-GUI-/README.md

 Typing Speed Test
-A professional-grade typing speed test application developed in C using the raylib graphics library, designed to help users improve typing speed and accuracy across multiple text modes.
+A professional-grade typing speed test application written in C using the raylib graphics library.

 Features
-Three Modes:

-Code snippets

-Standard sentences

-Sprint word groups

-Real-Time Input Capture: Monitor typing progress live
+Three test modes: Code, Standard, Sprint

+Real-time input capture with instant feedback

-Performance Metrics: Words Per Minute (WPM) and accuracy percentage
+WPM and accuracy calculation

-Detailed Results: Speed, accuracy, words typed, and elapsed time
+Detailed results and suggestions

-Simple and Interactive UI: Powered by raylib for smooth cross-platform graphics
+Cross-platform GUI (raylib)

 Prerequisites
-Ensure the following tools and libraries are installed on your system:

-C compiler: GCC, Clang, or MSVC with C11 support

-raylib graphics library: For rendering
+C compiler (GCC/Clang/MSVC, C11 support)

+raylib library

-CMake: Version 3.10 or above for build configuration
+CMake 3.10 or higher

 Installing raylib
-Install raylib by running the appropriate command for your platform:
+For Ubuntu/Debian:

 bash
-# Debian/Ubuntu
-sudo apt install libraylib-dev bash
+sudo apt install libraylib-dev
-# Fedora
+For Fedora:

+bash
 sudo dnf install raylib-devel
+For macOS (Homebrew):

 bash
-# macOS (Homebrew)
 brew install raylib
+For Windows:
-For Windows, use vcpkg or download prebuilt binaries from the raylib website.
+Use vcpkg or download binaries from the raylib website.

-Build and Run Instructions
+Build and Run
-To build and execute the project, use the following commands in your terminal or command prompt:
+Clone the repository:

 bash
-# Clone the GitHub repository
 git clone https://github.com/yourusername/TypingSpeedTest.git
 cd TypingSpeedTest

-# Create and enter the build directory
+Create and enter the build directory:

+bash
 mkdir build && cd build

-# Configure the project with CMake
+Configure the project with CMake:

+bash
 cmake ..

-# Build the executable
+Build the executable:

+bash
 cmake --build .
 Run the program:

+On Linux/macOS:

 bash
-# On Linux/macOS
 ./TypingSpeedTest

-# On Windows
+On Windows:

+bash
 TypingSpeedTest.exe
-Usage Guide
+Usage
-Launch the application
+Start the application

-Select a typing mode (Code, Standard, or Sprint) by clicking
+Select one of the three modes

-Type the displayed text as accurately and quickly as possible
+Type the provided text as accurately and quickly as possible

-Finish either by pressing Enter or typing the full text
+Press Enter or type the entire text to finish

-Review your results including speed, accuracy, total words, and time taken
+View your results and feedback

-Reset to retry or go back to mode selection as desired
+Reset or return to menu as needed

 Minimum System Requirements
-Operating System: Windows 7 or later, macOS 10.12 or later, Linux kernel 3.x or later
+OS: Windows 7/macOS 10.12/Linux kernel 3.x or higher

-Processor: x86_64 or equivalent
+CPU: x86_64

-Memory: At least 1 GB RAM
+Memory: 1 GB RAM minimum

-Graphics: OpenGL 3.3 compatible GPU or equivalent software renderer
+Graphics: OpenGL 3.3 compatible

-Input Devices: Keyboard and mouse
+Input: Keyboard and mouse